-The Emperor's Castle, also known as Fortress of S.Barbara or Castello Svevo, is located in Piazza delle Carceri and is considered the most important Prato's testimony of 11-13th centuries architecture, as well as a perfect fusion between style and military function.
-Built in 1237 and ended in 1248 for the medieval emperor and King of Sicily Frederick II, Holy Roman Emperor, has a square plan with towers crowned with the characteristic Ghibelline battlements as well as the walls.
-The castle is open to the public every day from 10am to 4pm and the entrance is free.
+The Emperor's Castle, also known as the Santa Barbara Fortress or Castello Svevo, is located in piazza delle Carceri.
+Considered one of the most important examples of Prato's 11th-13th century architecture, the structure appears as a perfect fusion of style and military functionality.
+The castle was built between 1237 and 1248 for the King of Sicily Frederick II, Holy Roman Emperor.
+Typical Ghibelline ramparts and city walls adorn the structure’s square layout, which is also lined with towers.
+The castle is open to the public every day from 10am to 4pm (free entry).

 Palazzo Pretorio is located in piazza del Comune in Prato’s city center (not far from the main cathedral).
 Originally built as a prison, the building served as the seat of the municipal and foreign courts at the end of the 13th century.
 It has undergone a number of structural renovations and boasts a troubled history, as evidenced by its current non-uniform architectural style.
 During the 16th century, the building and bell tower collapsed.
 The palazzo now houses the Civic Museum of Prato.